ferlandlab/BranchAnalysis2D-3D/README.md

+This package is deprecated - please use our AutoSholl release (https://github.com/ferlandlab/AutoSholl) as that release has all the functionality contained in this one with extra labelling that can be ignored as needed.

 # BranchAnalysis2D-3D
 ImageJ plugin: performs morphometric analyses of structures with branching morphologies (e.g., neuronal dendritic spines, vascular morphology, and primary cilia)